 Calvin Rhodes, Georgia Technology Authority (GTA) Executive Director and CIO for the state of Georgia, is an expert in both business and technology leadership.
 Calvin has overseen a long list of projects to help serve the citizens of Georgia, including partnering with the private sector for hiring needs, working with the military at the Georgia Cyber Center and opening new educational opportunities for students with the university system.

 We had the chance to sit down with Calvin and talk about his experience as a technology leader in government and how he manages the two roles that his titles cover.
-Working closely with Governor Nathan Deal, Calvin oversees information technology processes that affect all levels of government across the state.
+Working closely with the Governor, Calvin oversees information technology processes that affect all levels of government across the state.

-In this issue, Calvin spoke with us about some of the most important objectives he is currently overseeing, plans for future innovation with the state of Georgia and the importance of partnerships with the private sector.
+In this issue, Calvin spoke with us about some of the most important objectives he has overseen, plans for future innovation with the state of Georgia and the importance of partnerships with the private sector.
 We also had the chance to ask him about leadership advice for aspiring CIOs and some of his favorite books.

 Walk me through your CIO path.
 How did you decide to pursue a career in technology, and how did you progress to your current organization?